The History of English Dubbing in Rome

 Child or teen dubbers were in short supply, with females sometimes tasked with voicing such characters.
 Consequently, the dubbers would sometimes recruit their own children to dub these parts, with Tony Russel’s son, Del, being one of the very few authentic child dubbers of the 1960s.
 When Del and his parents departed Rome in 1967, the mantle was passed to Dan Keller, who was the kid dubber of choice until the early 1970s.
 Tony La Penna’s son, Leslie, also occasionally came in to dub young boys, while Gene Luotto’s sons, Andy and Steven, were, along with Paul Goldfield, among the most frequently used voices for teenage parts before they eventually graduated to adult roles.

-The late 1970s and early 1980s saw the arrival of many dubbers who would go on to make big names for themselves on the Roman dubbing scene, such as Gregory Snegoff, Penny Brown, Russel Case and David Traylor, while other important dubbers who joined in during the course of the 1980s include William Berger, Del Russel, Dale Wyatt, John Leamer, Bruce McGuire, Mitchell Berkman, Clarissa Burt, Susan Zelouf, Virginia Bryant, Mary Sellers, Dina Morrone and Bianca Ara.
+The late 1970s and early 1980s saw the arrival of many dubbers who would go on to make big names for themselves on the Roman dubbing scene, such as Gregory Snegoff, Penny Brown, Russel Case and David Traylor, while other important dubbers who joined in during the course of the 1980s include William Berger, Del Russel, Dale Wyatt, John Leamer, Bruce McGuire, Mitchell Berkman, Clarissa Burt, Susan Zelouf, Virginia Bryant, Mary Sellers, Martin Dansky, Dina Morrone and Bianca Ara.

-Voice talent that made their mark during the 1990s and 2000s include Clive Riche, Larry Kapust, Francis Pardeilhan, Anna Mazzotti, Teresa Pascarelli, Jane Alexander, Sean Lovett, David Brandon, Mark Thompson Ashworth, Josh Spafford, Eleonora Baldwin, Lawrence McCormick, Vincent Riotta, Leslie Csuth, Robert Steiner, Katherine Wilson, Giulia Bernardini, Flaminia Fegarotti, Katie McGovern, Eddie Zengeni and Mark Hanna.
+Voice talent that made their mark during the 1990s and 2000s include Clive Riche, Larry Kapust, Francis Pardeilhan, Anna Mazzotti, Teresa Pascarelli, Jane Alexander, Sean Patrick Lovett, David Brandon, Adrian McCourt, Mark Thompson Ashworth, Josh Spafford, Eleonora Baldwin, Lawrence McCormick, Vincent Riotta, Leslie Csuth, Robert Steiner, Katherine Wilson, Giulia Bernardini, Flaminia Fegarotti, Katie McGovern, Eddie Zengeni and Mark Hanna.

-The dubbing directors from the golden years of dubbing – most of whom also did frequent voice acting – were Gene Luotto, Nick Alexander, Ted Rusoff, Richard McNamara, Tony La Penna, Frank von Kuegelgen, Lewis E. Ciannelli, Robert Spafford, George Higgins III, Gino Bardi, Mel Welles, Geoffrey Copleston, John Gayford, Christopher Cruise, Cesare Mancini, Larry Dolgin, Gisella Mathews, Frank Gregory, Michael Tor, Paul Harding Mueller, Alan Thornton, Mark Savage, John Crowther, Dom Leone and Ralph Zucker.
+The dubbing directors from the golden years of dubbing – most of whom also did frequent voice acting – were Gene Luotto, Nick Alexander, Ted Rusoff, Richard McNamara, Tony La Penna, Frank von Kuegelgen, Lewis E. Ciannelli, Robert Spafford, George Higgins III, Gino Bardi, Mel Welles, Geoffrey Copleston, John Gayford, Christopher Cruise, Cesare Mancini, Larry Dolgin, Gisella Mathews, Frank Gregory, Michael Tor, Paul Harding Mueller, Alan Thornton, Mark Salvage, John Crowther, Dom Leone and Ralph Zucker.

 A few of the great dubbing directors.
 1: Nick Alexander.
 2: Gene Luotto.
 3: Richard McNamara.
 4: Geoffrey Copleston.
 5: Lewis E. Ciannelli.
 6: John Gayford. |